-August J. Troend Age: 64 August J. Troendle, M.D. has been the President, Chief Executive Officer and Chairman of the Board of Medpace since Director Since: Founding in July he founded the Company in July 1992.
-Before founding Medpace, Mr. Troendle served as Assistant Director, Associate Director and Senior Associate Director from 1987 to 1992 at Sandoz (Novartis), where he was responsible for the 1992 clinical development of lipid altering agents.
+August J. Troendle, M.D. has been the President, Chief Executive Officer and Chairman of the Board of Medpace since he founded the Company in July 1992.
+Before founding Medpace, Mr. Troendle served as Assistant Director, Associate Director and Senior Associate Director from 1987 to 1992 at Sandoz (Novartis), where he was responsible for the clinical development of lipid altering agents.
 From 1986 to 1987, Mr. Troendle worked as a Medical Review Officer in the Division of Metabolic and Endocrine Drug Products at the FDA.
-Mr. Troendle also has extensive experience serving as a director for a diverse group of public and private companies, including as a director of Cohorus PieSciences, Inc. from nding Medpace.
-Mr. Troendle served as Assistant Director.
-Associate to 1992 at Sandoz (Novartis), where he was responsible for the 1986 to 1987, Mr. Troendle worked as a Medical Review Officer in the ts at the FDA.
 Mr. Troendle also has extensive experience serving as a director for a diverse group of public and private companies, including as a director of Coherus BioSciences, Inc. from 2012 to February 2018, as a director of Xenon Pharmaceuticals Inc. from 2007 to 2008, as a director of LIB Therapeutics, LLC since 2015 and as a director of CinRx Pharma, LLC since 2015.